PDXChinese/pdxchinese.github.io/_pvsafiles/2019_Victor_Li.md

 {% include feature_row id="feature_row1"%}

 # Victor Zelin Li - Gold Award

 **School: Jesuit High School**
 **Category: Teens (11-15)**
 **Hours: 113**

+Oregon Chinese Coalition is proud to join the President of the United States in recognizing the volunteers who consistently take the time to make a difference in the lives of others.
+Therefore, it is a great honor to present the President's Volunteer Service Award (PVSA) to Victor Li.